Infinite time blow-up for the three dimensional energy critical heat equation in bounded domains: Introduction and statement of the main result

 where $\mu >0,\xi \in \RR^3$ and

 Consider the Sobolev embedding $H_0^1(\Om)\hookrightarrow L^{p+1}(\Om)$, which is compact for $p\in (1,p_S)$, where $p_S=\frac{n+2}{n-2}$, and the associated constant

-The Talenti bubbles achieve the constant $S_{p_S}(\RR^n)$.
+The Aubin-Talenti bubbles achieve the constant $S_{p_S}(\RR^n)$.
 Thus, the energy $E(U_{\mu,\xi})=S_{p_S}(\RR^n)$ is invariant with respect to $\mu,\xi$.
-When $\mu\to 0$ the Talenti bubble becomes singular.
+When $\mu\to 0$ the Aubin-Talenti bubble becomes singular.
 This is the reason for the loss of compactness in the Sobolev embedding for $p=p_S$.
 Indeed, Struwe proved in \cite{struwe} that every Palais-Smale sequence associated to the energy functional $E$ looks like

 up to subsequences, for some $k\in \mathbb{N}$, where $u_\infty \in H_0^1(\Omega)$ is a critical point of $E$ and $\mu_n^i\to 0$, $\xi_n^i\in \Omega$.
 Thus, we say that the compactness is lost by 'bubbling'.
 When the domain is star-shaped, the Pohozaev identity constrains $u_\infty$ to vanish.